 Documents and Text: All attachment documents must be written in the English language, be single sided, and be single spaced with a minimum font size of 10.
-Pictures or graphics may be used.
+Pictures or graphics may be used if the offeror feels it is necessary to communicate their information, however, be aware of the below requirements for page limits.